-Familial dysautonomia (also known as Riley-Day syndrome) is classified as the third hereditary sensory and autonomic neuropathy (HSAN type III).
-FD is an autosomal recessive disease in which the growth and development of selective nerves in impaired.
-In over 99% of cases, the disease occurs because of mutation in the gene that encodes for I-k-B kinase complex associated protein (IBKAP) on the long arm of chromosome 9q.31 and is confined to children of Ashkenazi Jewish origin.
+Familial dysautonomia (also known as Riley-Day syndrome and hereditary sensory and autonomic neuropathy [HSAN] type III) is an autosomal recessive disease that impairs the growth and development of some nerves.
+In over 99% of cases, the disease occurs because of mutations in the gene that encodes for I-k-B kinase complex associated protein (IKAP also called elongator-1) on the long arm of chromosome 9q.